Impact123/SteamGroupRestrict/README.md

 4. Configure it

 ## ConVars
-The plugin creates a `plugin.steamgrouprestrict.cfg` in the `cfg/sourcemod` folder when its loaded where you can configure these varibles.
+The plugin creates a `plugin.steamgrouprestrict.cfg` in the `cfg/sourcemod` folder when its loaded where you can configure these variables.

 ### sm_steamgrouprestrict_groupids (default: "")
 List of group ids separated by a comma.